ZhijianZhou01/virusrecom/README.md

 fi
 ```

-(2) If installed software was from the binary files of virusrecom >v1.0 or some other form (including ```pip install virusrecom```, or run the source code of virusrecom directly), when the unaligned input-sequences was used in analysis, the external program (such as MATTF, MUSCLE) used for multiple sequence alignment need to be installed on the machine beforehand, because VirusRecom call them from the system path directly.
+(2) If installed software was from the binary files of virusrecom >v1.0 or some other form (including ```pip install virusrecom```, or run the source code of virusrecom directly), when the unaligned input-sequences was used in analysis, the external program (such as MATTF, MUSCLE) used for multiple sequence alignment need to be installed and added to environment variables of system or user beforehand, because VirusRecom call them from the system path directly.

 ## 6. Citation